CMihai99/medita/docs/README.md

     -   Windows:

         -   [Windows.md](https://github.com/CMihai99/medita/blob/main/docs/how-to/building/Windows.md)
-            is an overview on how to build Eureka for Windows.
+            is an overview on how to build Medita for Windows.

         -   [WindowsCrossBuild.md](https://github.com/CMihai99/medita/blob/main/docs/how-to/building/WindowsCrossCBuild.md)
-            describes how to cross build Eureka for Windows on a non-Windows host OS.
+            describes how to cross build Medita for Windows on a non-Windows host OS.

     -   macOS:

         -   [macOS.md](https://github.com/CMihai99/medita/blob/main/docs/how-to/building/macOS.md)
-            is an overview on how to build Eureka for macOS.
+            is an overview on how to build Medita for macOS.

 -   Design: